ruslansagitov/loud/README.md

 list itself!
 The result for `aria-controls` and `aria-flowto` is the ID list, not the names of the elements.

-Currently, the Loud has weak support of `aria-posinset` and `aria-setsize`.
+Currently, Loud has weak support of `aria-posinset` and `aria-setsize`.
 In case of both attributes are present, the result is `[posinset, 'of', setsize]`.
-The Loud are not trying to guess these values from HTML markup.
+Loud are not trying to guess these values from HTML markup.
 It can be added later.

 ## How it should be said?!